-The sometimes perceived disadvantages: required presence of the participants at predefined times, possibly incurred travelling costs, content and speed of presentation adapted to the majority of the participants, but with the risk of neglecting individual participants.
+The sometimes perceived disadvantages: the required presence of the participants at predefined times, possibly incurred traveling costs, content and speed of presentation adapted to the majority of the participants, but with the risk of neglecting individual participants.

 These are some points that encourage companies to invest more and more in online education.

 Seminars on the Internet (so-called online-trainings or webinars) are offered more and more frequently.
 The course offer is meanwhile huge, the success however controversial.